 In some cases you can get a registration 'exception'.
 Generally, this occurs for a temporary increase in turnover above the threshold.
 You should write to HMRC for an exception.
 You cannot use an online account for this purpose.

-You will need to supply evidence showing the turnover is not expected to exceed £83,000 for the next 12 months.
+You will need to supply evidence showing the turnover is not expected to exceed £85,000 for the next 12 months.
+Contact the department for VAT: registration applications, exceptions and changes.

 This amount is the de-registration threshold and not the registration threshold!
 HMRC will confirm their findings in writing.
 You will need to register for VAT if they reject your request.

-VAT Registration: How and When Should You Register for VAT in the United Kingdom?
+VAT Registration: How and When Should You Register for VAT in United Kingdom?